arihantverma/arihantverma.com/posts/personal-essays/published/2022/2-feb/outreaching-hands-of-intuition.md

 coverImageCaption: "Photograph by Edz Norton on Unsplash"
 ---

-## The Dance Of Desire

-> A desire comes up and arrests your senses.
+Often our minds swing in between two extremes of actions — complete acquiescence or complete disconsolation wherever you find yourself.
+Changing jobs, places, partners, friends, don't help.
+As if the mind's vacillations between the past and the future weren't enough to the already outstanding restlessness and anxiety making up the background of our time.
+The roots of those 'action' extremes are desires, aimed to achieve comfort through convenience and avoiding struggle of any kind.

+So when we struggle, our mind conjures up desires which when fulfilled _should_ end the struggle.
+But do they?

+---

 At my first job, I had a desktop.
 Most of the others in the team had a mac book pro.
 I wanted it.
 I had a college laptop at home whose screen had gone rogue and green.
 One evening, tired of using the laptop on an external glaring TV screen, I gave in.
-I bought a late 2015, 13 inch, 8GB RAM mac book pro.
+I bought a late 2015, 13 inches, 8GB RAM mac book pro.
 After the purchase, not able to survive the guilt of my first expensive shopaholic purchase, I called my father.
 He asked me to consider it as a gift and sent me half the money.

----
+6 years later, when that laptop has died, I wish to have the best mac there is, which costs the annual salary of my first job.
+But my senses haven't taken the better of me, and the laptop only sits in the cart for the right time.

 I can't begin to tell how many times the thought of leaving a job has come to mind.
 Some of those times I acted out on them, leaving three jobs, without a prior plan or any job offer.

-Even now that I'm earning better than before and have no major complains about salary, this thought is omnipresent — for different justifications the mind provides as reasons.
+Even now that I'm earning better than before and have no major complaints about salary, this thought is omnipresent — for different justifications, the mind provides as reasons.
 It's stubborn on days, and just floating around on the periphery on the others.

+---

-One would think that if a thought so throbbing, incessant, is extant, it might be sort of a calling, or a warning, an omen, or an intuition.
+When a thought is so persistent and recurring it's easy to be remiss and give it false meaning, attaching it to a convenient purpose of '_what you're supposed to do_' or passion or calling or just generally dissociating yourself to whatever it is that triggered a revolutionary-escapist instinct in you – a job, a relationship, a situation, a person, a thing… One would think that if a thought so throbbing, incessant, is extant, it might be sort of a calling, or a warning, an omen, or an intuition.

-## The Hum Of The Moment

-In the background of living our lives resides a silent hum of _it's okay, never mind and so what_.
-It might be difficult to feel when there's too much going on inside and outside of you.
-But if you roll around your eyes in the past, it might be looking right at you.
-You've experienced this.
-This hum is the hum of this moment, asking you to bathe in it and just be.

-For example, my steps imbibe dance when I walk with my headphones on, not caring about the eyes around.
-Sometimes I sing aloud too.
-I forget I'm outside.
-This happens because I'm totally in the moment, I'm inside myself so to speak.
-This happens because I'm able to let go.

-Experiencing this hum of the moment frequently – everyday – is necessary to not feel overwhelmed by the thoughts that arouse desire, but at the same time not completely ignore the desires.
-Desires are necessary for the world to exist and sustain.
-But how do we do that?
-How do we not get affected by them and still indulge in them and gauge which ones are worth acting upon?
-How do we trigger our intellect without giving into the mind's bias for convenience and languor?
-One word – [_'meditation'_](https://arihantverma.com/posts/2021/12/26/why-is-sudarshan-kriya-like-brushing/).

-## The Middle Path — Precursor

-Like the thought of quitting my job, _so that I could follow my dreams of becoming an author_, our mind vacillates between extremes, as if vacillating between past and the future constantly isn't enough.
-The constant drumming of the thoughts, specially the ones that enervate: thoughts that express complaints, ambitions, passion, anger, grudge, fear, etc… are gruelling.
-You've work to do, but you need to rest, because you haven't slept in 3 days, but you can't, because you have work.
-Life just doesn't come to a stop.
-Besides, your friends and your partner are becoming distant because you are not able to give enough time.

-It is in moments like these that you wish you were a child or a teen again.
-In moments like this where you wish different scenarios for yourself.
-If those desires don't arise in you, you might never act upon them.
-Yet at the same time, they are difficult thoughts — since, in this job example — it's difficult to acknowledge and be aware of the fact that you are getting churned, and are not able to do anything enough about it.

-But there's a middle way.
-I recently realised this.
-A way backed by intuition, laid by persistence and commitment, maintained by centeredness, sustained by patience, and celebrated by small wins on the run.

-## The Middle Path

-The middle path is that of moderation and letting go periodically.
-In a way you could say that it the path of being a yogi.
-When thrusting, persistent desires and thoughts keep you busy, having a mind which is centered, turns that insistence into a weapon.
-The weapon feels like having ginger lemon honey concoction on your tongue as you wade through whatever life throws at you, no matter what.
-It feels like a super power.
-Desires no longer demands attention, you get the power to keep gurgling them in your throat on the side.
-You set your priorities right, make smart trade offs, work towards your goals, habit acted after habit.

-On this path, you know that
+It is in moments like these that we wish we were a child or a teen again.
+These thoughts lay the foundation of cravings and aversions that our mind trains upon, event by event, person by person, job by job, situation by situation.
+Once you've attributed what you think is the cause of struggle as such, these two spirals' fire is fueled.

-> We've had so many desires, but all of them lead to the same place…the beginning.
+> Desires when not observed, and waited for patiently arrest our senses, our mind becomes outbound and it becomes difficult to realise that all desires lead to the same place…the beginning.

-So you sit and assume you already have a particular desire fulfilled and you observe how that makes you feel.
+The famous and cliché running joke:

+- They said to study for 10th grade exams and life will be set
+- Then they said to get good marks in 12th grade and life will be set
+- Then they said to get good marks and placement in college then life will be set
+- Then they said to get a better salary, a better job, then life will be set
+- Then they said to get married and life will be set
+- Then they said to have children and life will be set.
+- …

+does in fact projects what actually happens.
+It's a never-ending cycle, isn't it?
+I wanted a 13 inches mac book pro 6 years ago.
+Today I want the best one.
+The thought to leave the job, take the risk and do something that I'd enjoy is repetitive, and honestly enervating, if sometimes empowering.

+Once there's this awakening, a recognition – and meditation helps become mindful about this like no other action can, again and again – a middle path opens.

+> A path where there's gratitude despite the stress, contentment despite ambition, patience despite struggle and endless work.

+These seemingly opposite terms of living become complementary, aiding and sometimes mutually exclusive from each other.

+This path opens up ways where you'd see yourself in the light you might not have seen yourself in before.
+Self-introspection happens frequently, more importantly, you feel the need to do it.

+> Complaints, doubts and grudges seem like a waste of time.

+Action roots in planning, habits and the hum of this present moment, which provides you with a weapon to handle the mind, of _it's okay, never mind, so what, let's keep going, let's move on…_

+It is then that desires often very frequently turn out to be intuitions.
+We've all had those magical moments where trying hard to remember something, but not being able to, letting go suddenly brings it all back.
+It's the same faculty that pops out intuitive thoughts.

+In 2018, I attended a meditation retreat that emptied my mind.
+I'd been having a tough time – unemployed, unclear, unmotivated for over a year and a half.
+And suddenly after the retreat, I felt like going to Mumbai, where my aunt lived.
+After 15 days of meeting people from the poetry, music and art circles, people I'd only experienced the art of through Instagram, I felt like going to Bangalore without any plan.
+5 months in and I got myself a job again and life started moving again.

+This is not to say that intuition always demands spontaneous actions.
+That particular time demanded galvanizing.
+I've had intuitions where that voice or feeling told me _not_ to do something for a very long time; I didn't.

+On this middle path, between two intuitions, there's a desire to be helpful and work hard.
+Discipline no longer demands effort after a while, it becomes second nature.
+I'm a long way to experience that, but I'm on my way.
+You realise that consistency is the advocate of all that you do.
+Ambitions, people, circumstances don't define your happiness and neither do they make you want to make any fewer efforts.
+This path becomes the path of a yogi, a peaceful warrior, of moderation, calculated risks, smart tradeoffs and cutthroat priorities.

+The trick is believing you already have what you want, surrendering that desire and then working for it.

 {% note %}
 <details>